nicfel/The-Structured-Coalescent/Simulations/README.md

 # OneState

-This folder is also not part of the paper, but it is an easy sanity check for both the equations of LISCO and SISCO as well as their implementation.
-It essentially contains files that compare the sampled tree heights under the standard unstructured coalescent model in BEAST2 as well as the sampled tree heights using LISCO and SISCO for m=1
+This folder is not part of the paper, but it is an easy sanity check for the equations of MASCO, LISCO and SISCO as well as their implementation.
+It essentially contains files that compare the sampled tree heights under the standard unstructured coalescent model in BEAST2 as well as the sampled tree heights using MASCO, LISCO and SISCO for m=1

 # RootStateProbabilities